firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

 ### 5. Stopping the Node

-When you start your node with `start` cli app, it will wait for you in the same terminal to do CTRL+C before stopping.
+When you start your node with `dkn-compute-launcher`, it will wait for you in the same terminal to do CTRL+C before stopping.
 Once you do that, the containers will be stopped and removed.
 You can also kill the containers manually, doing CTRL+C afterwards will do nothing in such a case.

 > [!NOTE]
 >